The disappearance of Madeleine McCann is one of the most mysterious and tragic missing persons cases the world has ever seen.

-There are no publicly-available photos of Sean and Amelie, who are now both 15 years old.
+There are no publicly-available photos of Sean and Amelie, who are now both roughly 18 years old.

 They keep a very low profile and are never photographed by the press, despite their parents leading a very public awareness campaign, involving the media and police, in an attempt to find Maddie.

-The twins attend a local Catholic high school in their small town, which has retained a place for Maddie, who would be 17 years old now, if she is ever found.
+The twins previously attended a local Catholic high school in their small town, which retained a place for Maddie.

 Both Sean and Amelie are both aspiring athletes, competing in swimming championships, triathlons and cross country racing.